dfighter1985/vagrant-openstack-provider/README.md

 If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in OpenStack, unless `config.ssh.insert_key` is `false`.

+* `ssh_ip_version` - The version of IP (4 or 6) to prefer when connecting to the host.
+If it's not provided the first IP will be used.

 * `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled during the `vagrant up`.
    We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
 By contrast, others commands like `vagrant ssh` or `vagrant provision` is run normally but it is likely to fail.
 Default value is